National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

     “james-cheng”).
 3. Create a new “Code Workbook”.
 4. Once the workbook opens, rename it to “manipulation-1”.
-(Rename it once it’s open, so some behdin-the-scenes files are approrpiately adjusted.)
+(Rename it once it’s open, so some behind-the-scenes files are appropriately adjusted.)
 5. Change the environment.
-    1. In the top center of the screen, click the lightning bolt near “Enviroment (default-r-3.5)”
+    1. In the top center of the screen, click the lightning bolt near “Environment (default-r-3.5)”
     2. Click “Configure Environment”
-    3. In the left-hand Profiles panel, click “r4-high-driver-memory”
+    3. In the left-hand Profiles panel, click “profile-high-driver-cores-and-memory-*limited*”.
+(Remarks that will make sense later: \#1 For workbooks that rely on R, we’ll chose “r4-high-driver-memory”. \#2 We’re using small datasets this session; use more memory for real projects, such as ““profile-high-driver-cores-and-memory”.)
     4. Click the blue “Update Environment” button and wait a few minutes.
 6. It will take the servers a few minutes to create environments for